Dynamical Degeneracy Splitting and Directional Invisibility in Non-Hermitian Systems: Equal frequency contour and dynamical degeneracy splitting

-In this section, we will give a general method for obtaining the equal frequency contour (EFC) in non-Hermitian systems.
-As an example, we use a two-band model to demonstrate the EFC and dynamical degeneracy splitting (DDS).
+In this section, we will give a general method for obtaining the equal-frequency contour in non-Hermitian systems.
+As an example, we use a two-band model to demonstrate the equal-frequency contour and dynamical degeneracy splitting.
+Then, we discuss the cases where singularities and intersections exist on the equal-frequency contour.
+In the last part, we give the relation between dynamical degeneracy splitting and the emergence of non-Hermitian skin effect.